jgmortim/massdrop-ctrl-keymap/README.md

   `git clone https://github.com/qmk/qmk_firmware`.
 * I had to run `pacman -S $MINGW_PACKAGE_PREFIX-python-pip` before I could run `make git-submodule`.

-Next copy the `keymap.c` file from this repo and place it into the `qmk_firmware/keyboards/massdrop/ctrl/jgmortim` directory of the repo you cloned.
+Next copy all the files from the `qmk_firmware/keyboards/massdrop/ctrl/jgmortim` directory in this repo and place them into the `qmk_firmware/keyboards/massdrop/ctrl/jgmortim` directory of the repo you cloned.

 You can then use MSYS2 to compile this keymap using `qmk compile -kb massdrop/ctrl -km jgmortim`.